rklaehn/sonicreducer/README.md

 This is a tiny library for reducing arrays or traversables in an hierarchical way.
 This can turn O(n^2) operations into O(n log(n)) operations in some cases.

-Imagine you had to concatenate a large number of strings without using a StringBuilder.
+Imagine you had to concatenate a large number of Strings without using a StringBuilder.
 The most straightforward way to do this would be `strings.reduce(_ + _)`.
 But that is O(n<sup>2</sup>).
 Using hierarchical reduction, this can be done in O(n log(n)) without too much effort `Reducer.reduce(strings)(_ + _).get`.

 ***Of course this assumes that the operation used for reduction is associative.***

 When reducing arrays, simple indexing is used.
 When reducing traversables, an internal buffer of size 32 is used.
-This is big enough for collections of up to 2^32 elements.
+This is big enough for collections of up to 2<sup>32</sup> elements.
 There is also a lower level stateful API.

 ```
 Seq(1,2,3,4,5,6,7,8).reduceLeft(_ + _)